mzlee/notes/quiet-mail/notes.md

 category: Crypto
 tags: [anonymity, privacy, ZKPoK]
 author: Michael Z. Lee
+email: mzlee@cs.utexas.edu
 ---

 # How do you make an untraceable email?

-## What do we want to prevent?
+## What is private?

-Leaking the data and the metadata.
+Not leaking the data and the metadata.
 The data is easy, symmetric key encryption.
 The metadata is harder:

-1. Timestamp:
-  can't do anything about this
+1. Timestamp: can't do anything about this

-2. Originating IP:
-  can't do anything about this
+2. Originating IP: can't do anything about this

-3. The sending address:
-  sure, just don't include it.
+3. The sending address: sure, just don't include it.
 How does the sender respond to the message?
 A rendezvous point that is established by in the initial message.

-4. The receiving address
-  This would be the killer app.
+4. The receiving address: this would be the killer app.
    1. Encrypt the message with a random symmetric key.
    2. Encrypt the symmetric key with a public key.

 # What does this look like?